jamieleecho/coco-tools/README.decb-to-b09.md

 ```
 10 RUN INKEY$(TMP1): IF TMP1 = "" THEN 10
 ```
+* Drawing commands use the OS-9 Windowing System drawing commands and will produce slighly different shapes.
 * `HPAINT` ignores the stop color.
 Instead, the flood fill continues until it hits boundaries with colors that are different from the color under the initial pixel.